- Give this medication only as directed, and do not stop unless directed to stop by your child's doctor.

 - This medication can be taken with or without food.

-- Tell your doctor about any allergies, especially prescription allergies.
+- Tell your doctor about any allergies, especially medication allergies.

 - Tell your doctor about your child’s other conditions, especially heart and kidney disease, diabetes, lupus, scleroderma or angioedema.